masolimano/maneage/README-hacking.md

 =======================

 Take the following steps to fully customize this template for your research project.
-After finishing the list, be sure to run `./configure` and `make` to see if everything works correctly before expanding it.
+After finishing the list, be sure to run `./project configure` and `project make` to see if everything works correctly.
 If you notice anything missing or any in-correct part (probably a change that has not been explained here), please let us know to correct it.

 As described above, the concept of reproducibility (during a project) heavily relies on [version